Case Study: Takayasu’s Arteritis

 - 22-year old female was airlifted to UVA with pulmonary hemorrhage and renal failure

 - After multiple tests, she was diagnosed with Takayasu’s Arteritis, a rare systemic inflammatory disease

-- Treatment included high-dose steroids and plasma exchange, in addition to two procedures to restore blood flow to vital organs
+- Treatment included high-dose steroids, in addition to two procedures to restore blood flow to vital organs

 - After 20 years, patient is successfully managing her condition with the help of multiple UVA specialists

 On Christmas Day 1999, 22-year-old Angela Hurt was airlifted to UVA Medical Center from a community hospital in Clifton Forge, Va.
 UVA nephrologist Mark Okusa, MD, was on call that day.

 Hurt was experiencing pulmonary hemorrhage and renal failure.
 “Based on the information from the referring hospital, we began treating her for Goodpasture Syndrome with plasma exchange and steroids,” he says.
 “Yet further testing, including a magnetic resonance angiogram, demonstrated the typical vascular finding of Takayasu’s arteritis.”

 Takayasu’s arteritis is a rare systemic inflammatory disease that affects the large vessels in the body.
 It is most common in women of Asian descent; Hurt is Caucasian.
 “This was not a straightforward diagnosis,” says Okusa.
 “Although we see other forms of vasculitis, this was our first case like this in recent times and we haven’t had a case as dramatic since.”

 Because Takayasu’s causes stenosis of the large arteries, the primary treatment goal is to maintain blood flow to vital organs.
 During her initial hospitalization, Hurt required transluminal angioplasty on the completely occluded left renal artery to normalize blood flow and kidney function (the right kidney was unsalvageable).